Record temperatures expected in broiling U.S. Southwest

-June 20 Record high temperatures are expected in parts of the U.S. Southwest on Tuesday, taxing power grids, prompting safety warnings and making it too hot for some aircraft to fly.
+June 20 (Reuters) - Record high temperatures are expected in parts of the U.S. Southwest on Tuesday, taxing power grids, prompting safety warnings and making it too hot for some aircraft to fly.

 The heat wave, brought on by a high-pressure system camped over the Four Corners region, was expected to raise Tuesday's high temperature to a record 120 degrees Fahrenheit (48.9 Celsius) in Phoenix, Arizona, the National Weather Service said.